5l1v3r1/Scrape-The-Detail-Information-of-a-Domain-from-Alexa/README.md

-# Alexa Domain Detail Scrape
+# Scrape The Details of Domain from Alexa
 Web scrape the domains from www.alexa.com with Python BeautifulSoup

 Scrape Point: